chancity/KinSdk/README.md

 ### 34. Final Terms

-1. All rights not granted to you are reserved by Trackin Network Ltd and all intellectual property in the Services is owned or licensed by us.
+a.
+All rights not granted to you are reserved by Trackin Network Ltd and all intellectual property in the Services is owned or licensed by us.

-2. Any reference in these terms to applicable law means the applicable laws, by-laws, regulations, ordinance or rules of any governmental or regulatory authority.
+b.
+Any reference in these terms to applicable law means the applicable laws, by-laws, regulations, ordinance or rules of any governmental or regulatory authority.

-3. These Terms are the final, complete and exclusive agreement between you and us and supercede all prior agreements between us.
+c.
+These Terms are the final, complete and exclusive agreement between you and us and supercede all prior agreements between us.
 Except where prohibited by applicable law, we reserve the right to change these Terms at any time without notice.
 Your continued access to and use of the Services after changes to these Terms indicates your acceptance of such changes.
 It is your responsibility to review these Terms regularly.

-4. If we don't enforce a part of these Terms, it will not be considered a waiver.
+d.
+If we don't enforce a part of these Terms, it will not be considered a waiver.
 You can't transfer your rights or obligations under this agreement without our consent.
 The word "including" means including without limitation.
 We may assign these Terms in connection with a merger, acquisition, reorganization or sale of all or substantially all of its assets, or bankruptcy or other operation of law, without your consent.

-5. If we need to contact you about these Terms, you: (1) agree to receive electronic messages from us; and (2) agree that all terms and conditions, agreements, notices, disclosures, and other messages we send to you electronically satisfy all legal requirements as if they were in writing.
+e.
+If we need to contact you about these Terms, you: (1) agree to receive electronic messages from us; and (2) agree that all terms and conditions, agreements, notices, disclosures, and other messages we send to you electronically satisfy all legal requirements as if they were in writing.
 We agree that these Terms and all related documents are in English.

 ### 35. Apple App Store Additional License Terms

-1. If the Trackin application is provided to you through the Apple Inc. (Apple Inc. together with all of its affiliates, "Apple") App Store, the following terms and conditions apply to you in addition to all the other terms and conditions of these Terms:
+a.
+If the Trackin application is provided to you through the Apple Inc. (Apple Inc. together with all of its affiliates, "Apple") App Store, the following terms and conditions apply to you in addition to all the other terms and conditions of these Terms:

-2. The parties acknowledge these Terms are concluded between the parties, and not with Apple.
+b.
+The parties acknowledge these Terms are concluded between the parties, and not with Apple.
 The responsibility for the Trackin application and content thereof is governed by these Terms.

-3. Notwithstanding anything to the contrary hereunder, you may use the Trackin application only on an iPhone or iPod touch that you own or control.
+c.
+Notwithstanding anything to the contrary hereunder, you may use the Trackin application only on an iPhone or iPod touch that you own or control.

-4. You an  d we acknowledge that Apple has no obligation to furnish any maintenance or support services with respect to the Trackin application.
+d.
+You an  d we acknowledge that Apple has no obligation to furnish any maintenance or support services with respect to the Trackin application.

-5. In the event of any failure of the Trackin application to conform to any applicable warranty, you may notify Apple, and Apple will refund the purchase price(if any) for the Trackin application (if any) to you.
+e.
+In the event of any failure of the Trackin application to conform to any applicable warranty, you may notify Apple, and Apple will refund the purchase price(if any) for the Trackin application (if any) to you.
 Except for the foregoing, to the maximum extent permitted by applicable law, Apple will have no other warranty obligation whatsoever with respect to the Kinit application, and any other claims, losses, liabilities, damages, costs or expenses attributable to any failure to conform to any warranty will be governed by these Terms.

-6. Any claim in connection with the Trackin application related to product liability, a failure to conform to applicable legal or regulatory requirements, or claims under consumer protection or similar legislation is governed by these Terms, and Apple is not responsible for such claim.
+f.
+Any claim in connection with the Trackin application related to product liability, a failure to conform to applicable legal or regulatory requirements, or claims under consumer protection or similar legislation is governed by these Terms, and Apple is not responsible for such claim.

-7. Any third party claim that the Trackin application or your possession and use of the Trackin application infringes that third party's intellectual property rights will be governed by these Terms, and Apple will not be responsible for the investigation, defense, settlement and discharge of such intellectual property infringement claim.
+g.
+Any third party claim that the Trackin application or your possession and use of the Trackin application infringes that third party's intellectual property rights will be governed by these Terms, and Apple will not be responsible for the investigation, defense, settlement and discharge of such intellectual property infringement claim.

-8. You represent and warrant that you are not: (i) located in any country that is subject to a U.S. Government embargo, or that has been designated by the U.S. Government as a "terrorist supporting" country; or (ii) listed on any U.S. Government list of prohibited or restricted parties.
+h.
+You represent and warrant that you are not: (i) located in any country that is subject to a U.S. Government embargo, or that has been designated by the U.S. Government as a "terrorist supporting" country; or (ii) listed on any U.S. Government list of prohibited or restricted parties.

-9. Apple is a third party beneficiary to these Terms and may enforce these Terms against you.
+i.
+Apple is a third party beneficiary to these Terms and may enforce these Terms against you.

-10. If any of the terms and conditions in these Terms are inconsistent or in conflict with Apple's applicable instructions for Minimum Terms for Developer's End User License Agreement (the current version as of the date these Terms was last updated is located at: <http://www.apple.com/legal/internet-services/itunes/appstore/dev/minterms/)> or the App Store Terms of Service (the current version as of the date these Terms was last updated is located at: <http://www.apple.com/legal/internet-services/itunes/ca/terms.html),> the terms and conditions of Apple's instructions for Minimum Terms for Developer's End User License Agreement or App Store Terms of Service, as applicable, will apply to the extent of such inconsistency or conflict.
+j.
+If any of the terms and conditions in these Terms are inconsistent or in conflict with Apple's applicable instructions for Minimum Terms for Developer's End User License Agreement (the current version as of the date these Terms was last updated is located at: <http://www.apple.com/legal/internet-services/itunes/appstore/dev/minterms/)> or the App Store Terms of Service (the current version as of the date these Terms was last updated is located at: <http://www.apple.com/legal/internet-services/itunes/ca/terms.html),> the terms and conditions of Apple's instructions for Minimum Terms for Developer's End User License Agreement or App Store Terms of Service, as applicable, will apply to the extent of such inconsistency or conflict.

 ### 36. Google Play

-  a.
-If the Trackin application is provided to you through the Google Inc. (Google Inc. together with all of its affiliates, "Google") Google      Play, the following terms and conditions apply to you in addition to all the other terms and conditions of these Terms:
+- If the Trackin application is provided to you through the Google Inc. (Google Inc. together with all of its affiliates, "Google") Google    Play, the following terms and conditions apply to you in addition to all the other terms and conditions of these Terms:

-  b.
-You acknowledge that Google is not responsible for providing support services for the Trackin application.
+- You acknowledge that Google is not responsible for providing support services for the Trackin application.

-  c.
-If any of the terms and conditions in these Terms are inconsistent or in conflict with the Google Play Developer Distribution Agreement      (the current version as of the date these Terms was last updated is located at: <https://play.google.com/about/developer-distribution-        agreement.html),> the terms and conditions of Google's Google Play Developer Distribution Agreement will apply to the extent of such          inconsistency or conflict.
+- If any of the terms and conditions in these Terms are inconsistent or in conflict with the Google Play Developer Distribution Agreement  (the current version as of the date these Terms was last updated is located at: <https://play.google.com/about/developer-distribution-      agreement.html),> the terms and conditions of Google's Google Play Developer Distribution Agreement will apply to the extent of such          inconsistency or conflict.

 ## Contact Us